FaizanMughal/flak_m/Readme.md

 ## Known bugs

- - Sometimes the slave enforcer has its psprite "lower" slightly while the main enforcer is reloading.
-No idea what causes this (Could be bobbing-related)
  - Translocator allows telefragging other players in coop (no idea if I can even fix this)
  - Biorifle sludge doesn't handle 3d floors (especially sloped ones) properly.